bitcoinkook/the-open-ring/2-openring-portable-operator.md

  1. What exactly is the subject you're interested in Today☀️?
     One sentence, be precise

- 3. What domain does it belong to? market · institution · relationship · practice · product ·
+ 3. What domain does it belong to🪐? market · institution · relationship · practice · product ·
     system · culture · infrastructure · technology · governance · other

- 4. How directly have you been involved in it? years of direct contact · months · occasional · secondhand · speculative"
+ 4. How directly have you been involved in it🛘? years of direct contact · months · occasional · secondhand · speculative"

 Wait for the user's answer.